A day week in the life of a ransomware infection

 Most likely from one of two ways.
 Hands down, the majority of ransomware infections come from malicious attachments in emails.
 These emails are designed to encourage people to open them.
 A shipping manifest from FedEx, past-due invoice, or resume are the most common examples of subterfuge.
 The other less common but potentially more damaging means of ingress is a weakness in your network’s perimeter that has been put in place to accommodate a third-party, usually a payment processor.

-What follows is a dramatized version of events from a fictitious ransomware outbreak.
+What follows is an actual ransomware outbreak that IRIS Solutions remediated.
+In the vein of Dragnet, the names are made up but the story is real.
 While it may seem like sabre rattling, the remediation of some outbreaks go better, but many go a lot worse.